 This is designed for anyone who is bad at maths, struggles with maths or not confident with their maths.
+Most people from the general public are at this level.
+The only assumed prerequesite is knowing how to count.
 I have made an effort to address various pitfalls and struggles that I have seen when talking to struggling mathematicians in this video.
 If you are at least as good at maths as being able to get a grade A or a confident/strong B on maths GCSE papers or equivalent, you probably don’t need this.

 Here is the video for this level: